sknat/parser-compiler/README.md

-# Generation and auto generation of syntaxix analysers
+# Auto generation of syntaxic analysers

 This project is a java grammar parser that is intended to show the ability of a complier to compile itself (YACC - like)